develop-me/bootcamp--week-05--tooling/challenges/01/04-info.md

 	Make a change to a file, save it and use `git diff` to see how you can use the `diff` tool to see what has changed.

 	Useful if a `git status` shows things have been modified but you're not sure what or can't remember what you changed.

+## Extra challenge

+Read the notes PDF box on "git commit arguments" and experiment with the `-a` flag in `git commit -am`